obiba/resourcer/README.md

 The `resourcer` package is meant for accessing resources identified by a URL in a uniform way whether it references a dataset (stored in a file, a SQL table, a MongoDB collection etc.) or a computation unit (system commands, web services etc.).
 Usually some credentials will be defined, and an additional data format information can be provided to help dataset coercing to a data.frame object.

+The main concepts are:

+* _Resource_, access to a resource (dataset or computation unit) is described by an object with URL and credentials properties,
+* _ResourceResolver_, a _ResourceClient_ factory based on the URL scheme and available in a resolvers registry,
+* _ResourceClient_, realizes the connection with the dataset or the computation unit described by a _Resource_.

 Currently supported data formats are the ones that have a reader in [tidyverse](https://www.tidyverse.org/): [readr](https://readr.tidyverse.org/) (`csv`, `csv2`, `tsv`), [haven](https://haven.tidyverse.org/) (`spss`, `sav`, `por`, `dta`, `stata`, `sas`, `xpt`), [readxl](https://readxl.tidyverse.org/) (`excel`, `xls`, `xlsx`).

 Usage example that reads a local SPSS file: